RohitBhuse/Real-Estate-Assistant/README.md

 The generated summary from the LLM will be shown below the input box.
 The generated summary will be in 3-4 sentences.
 The previous chats of the user and assistant are shown above the input box.
 The **Clear Chat** button will clear all the previous chats with the assistant.

 ![Real Estate Assistant](Images/Page3.png)
-The assistant will print **No Properties found matching your criteria.** if no data is found in the dataset satisfing the conditions.
+The assistant will print '**No Properties found matching your criteria.**' if no data is found in the dataset satisfing the conditions.

 ![Real Estate Assistant](Images/Page3.png)
 In sidebar **New Chat** button allows to create a new chat with assistant and saves the current chat with the user.
 You can also continue your previous chats with the assistant by clicking on the chat button.